-Chapman Mountain Nature Preserve, our 7th public preserve, is a 371 acre property located just to the east of Huntsville on HWY 72.
-While we have plans for 10 miles of trails, a little over 3 miles are currently open and ready to explore.
-Like all of our public preserves, Chapman Mountain is open dawn to dusk.
+Chapman Mountain Nature Preserve is a 472-acre property located just to the east of Huntsville on HWY 72.
+A little over 4.5 miles of trails are ready to explore.
+Like all of our public preserves, Chapman Mountain is open dawn to dusk and access is free.
 These trails are not just for hiking though.
 Mountain bikers and horseback riders are also welcome and an 18-hole disc golf course adds another way to play outside.

 Directions: Coming from Huntsville, cross Chapman Mountain and u-turn at Moores Mill Road.
 When safe, get into the merge lane on the right (plenty of time).
 When the silver guard rail ends, be ready to turn right onto the paved entrance.
 Drive through the gate and down the gravel road to the parking area at the bottom of the hill.

-Terry Trail: Named for the family who donated the property, this one mile journey takes you to the northern end of the property and back again.
+- Terry Trail: Named for the family who donated the property, this one mile journey takes you to the northern end of the property and back again.
 Along the way you’ll see large hardwoods, mossy rocks, and an old roadway.
 As you hike, follow the Big Tree Tour on Terry Trail for an educational guide to the tree species found on this property featuring some of the preserves largest trees.